maxw3st/GitJAXWSDB/README.md

 # Git-JAX-WS-DB
-Server side JAX-WS with MySQL database and console based client
+Server side JAX-WS with MySQL database Client apps will be added as branches

 DB-setup-instructions: